ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/02-categorical-filters.md

 ## Defining the MPAA Ratings

-So let's define a string array with our MPAA values, and make it accessble from our `MovieDatabase` class:
+So let's define a string array with our MPAA values, and make it accessible from our `MovieDatabase` class:

 ```csharp